2018 BORACAY TRAVEL GUIDE | ITINERARY, BUDGET, HOW TO GET THERE, WHERE TO STAY

 WHERE TO STAY IN BORACAY

-I have listed in this link numerous hotels and places to stay.
+I have listed at the bottom of this post numerous hotels and places to stay in Boracay.
+Kindly scroll down to see the list.

 During my recent visit, I stayed in 3 places which you might want to try as well.